mlprt/obsidian-paste-as-embed/README.md

 # Obsidian Paste-As-Embed

 When pasting text into a note, check the text against regexp patterns.
-When it matches, create a new note containing the text, and embed that note into the current note.
+When it matches, create a new note containing the text, and embed that note into the active note.

 ## How to use